 SOQUIJ | Le Blogue, the official blog of Québec’s Société québécoise d’information juridique

 5) Friend of the North Award

-3 Geeks and a Law Blog (last year’s winner) by Toby Brown, Greg Lambert and Lisa Salazar (and newest geek Ryan McClead)
+3 Geeks and a Law Blog, by Toby Brown, Greg Lambert, Lisa Salazar, and Ryan McClead

 6) EuroCan Connection Award

 This category honours outstanding blogs from the United Kingdom and continental Europe, although we may expand it globally to account for the rising number of strong blogs elsewhere in the world.
 This year’s award goes to: